 According to AAMC resources, based on recent research, less than 15% of students applying to medical school will be accepted (the figure varies from one medical school to the next – here are the figures as in October 2020 as per individual medical schools).
 Before choosing medical studies and a medical career, assess your vulnerability to all seven reasons.
 You may not be able to prevent some of them from happening, but by being aware, you may be able to plan what to do should you encounter any of them.

 1 – Changes in life circumstances

-The time you spend in medical school could be anywhere from eight to ten years..
+Medical students spend anywhere from eight to ten years in medical school..
 Your life circumstances at enrollment may change as you progress through different levels of medical studies.
 Once you finish high school, you’ll have four years of pre-med curriculum at a college or university.
 This is followed by medical school and then a residency and/or fellowship period.